pedestrian-dynamics-HM/crownet-uq-analysis/README.md

-# Code for the article "Analysis of information dissemination through ad-hoc networks in a moving crowd"
+# Code for the article "Analysis of information dissemination through Direct Communication in a moving crowd"

-This repository contains the code for the article "Analysis of information dissemination through ad-hoc networks in a moving crowd".

 ## Contents of this repository
 This repository contains